avnishkanungo/AudioNLToSQL/README.md

 - Using the app.py script:  Similar to the notebook you can make the required changes to the DB connection setup to coneect to your database if needed and the files required for finetuing(database_table_descriptions.csv and few_shot_samples.json files) and run the app.py script to trigger the web app using gradio.
 - Running the scipt on the terminal using the NLToSQL.py script: The instructions for the same can be found above.

-NOTE: You will need to have the database tht you want to connect to, active on your machine or hosted on a server, for the script to work without any issue.
+NOTE: You will need to have the database that you want to connect to, active on your machine or hosted on a server, for the script to work without any issue.

 References:
 - https://blog.futuresmart.ai/mastering-natural-language-to-sql-with-langchain-nl2sql